silent5/chordial/README.md

 - 4 different chord voicings: Close, Drop 2, Drop 3, and Spread.
 - 4 different chord inversions: Root, 1st, 2nd, and 3rd.
 - 4 different chord qualities: Major, Minor, and two user selectable qualities (sus2, sus2maj7, sus4, sus4maj7, dominant, half-diminished).
 - Voice toggles for turning individual chord voices on and off.
 Also includes a fade control (Chordial only) that applies a variable fade-in/fade-out to the toggle.
-With Chordial MIDI, a toggle fade is easily handled by the receiving instruments' envelopes.
+With Chordial MIDI, a toggle fade is easily handled by the receiving instrument's envelopes.
 - A voice output section that lets you route individual voices to their own audio track (Chordial only).
 - A simple MIDI delay section that lets you delay each individual chord voice by a set amount, either freely or synchronized to your Live set tempo (Chordial MIDI only).